 IF THERE IS ANY DOUBT ABOUT THE WATER LEVEL AT ANY TIME STOP AND ASK YOUR INSTRUCTOR TO CHECK IT.

-At 12.45 p.m. all of the locos need to be back “ON SHED” as all fires will be dropped for lunch at 1.00 p.m.
+At 12.45 p.m. all the locos need to be back “ON SHED” as all fires will be dropped for lunch at 1.00 p.m.
 This is a good opportunity to have a good discussion, compare notes and get to know the others taking part.

 After the lunch break the proceedings re-commence and you will be accompanied by a different instructor on a different loco.

 When taking over a train from another driver, you should have a quick discussion on how the loco is performing, how the fire is, how the water is and if everything is working well.
-Then, don’t believe a word that you have been told and check everything for yourself before departing as the loco is now your responsibility.
+Then, do not believe a word that you have been told and check everything for yourself before departing as the loco is now your responsibility.

 On many occasions I have taken over a train which is said to be “full of everything” only to find that there is no fire, the pressure low and the water in the bottom of the glass.

-The main thing is to enjoy every minute of the day, try to remember what you have been told, although it will not all sink in during one day.
+The main thing is to enjoy every minute of the day, try to remember what you have been told, although it will not all sink in for one day.
 Try also to remember little incidents throughout the day as it will help you to remember other things.
 Do not be afraid to ask questions however trivial they may seem.
 We all had to start somewhere.